Buryats: History

-The Russians reached Lake Baikal in 1643 but the Buryats resisted them and their forces.
-The Buryats were defeated, though they attempted to revolt a few times.
+The Russians reached Lake Baikal in 1643, but the Buryats offered resistance to them and their forces.
+Although the Buryats were defeated, they attempted to revolt on several further occasions.
 These revolts were suppressed.
-The territory and people were formally annexed to the Russian state by treaties in 1689 and 1727, when the territories on both the sides of Lake Baikal were separated from Mongolia.
+The territory and its people were formally annexed to the Russian state by treaties in 1689 and 1727, when the lands on both sides of Lake Baikal were separated from Mongolia.

-Consolidation of modern Buryat tribes and groups took place under the conditions of the Russian state.
-From the middle of the 17th century to the beginning of the 20th century, the Buryat population increased from 77,000 (27,700–60,000) to 300,000.
-Another estimate of the rapid growth in people referring to themselves as Buryat is based on the clan list names paying tribute in the form of a sable-skin tax.
-This indicates a population of about 77,000 in 1640 rising to 157,000 in 1823 and more than a million by 1950.
+The consolidation of modern Buryat tribes and groups took place within the Russian state.
+From the mid‑17th century to the early 20th century, the Buryat population increased from 77,000 (estimates range from 27,700 to 60,000) to 300,000.
+Another estimate of the rapid growth in people identifying as Buryat is based on clan lists of those paying tribute in the form of a sable‑skin tax.
+These lists suggest a population of approximately 77,000 in 1640, rising to 157,000 in 1823, and exceeding one million by 1950.

-The historical roots of the Buryat culture are related to the Mongolic peoples.
+The historical roots of Buryat culture lie with the Mongolic peoples.
 After Buryatia was incorporated into Russia, it was exposed to two traditions – Buddhism and Orthodox Christianity.
-Buryats west of Lake Baikal and Olkhon (Irkut Buryats), are more "Russified", and they soon abandoned nomadism for agriculture, whereas the eastern (Transbaikal) Buryats are closer to the Khalkha, may live in yurts and are mostly Buddhists.
-In 1741, the Tibetan branch of Buddhism was recognized as one of the official religions in Russia, and the first Buryat datsan (Buddhist monastery) was built.
+The Buryats west of Lake Baikal and Olkhon (the Irkut Buryats) are more Russified; they soon abandoned nomadism for agriculture, whereas the eastern (Transbaikal) Buryats are closer to the Khalkha, may live in yurts, and are mostly Buddhists.
+In 1741, the Tibetan branch of Buddhism was recognised as one of the official religions of Russia, and the first Buryat datsan (Buddhist monastery) was built.

-The second half of the 19th century and the beginning of the 20th century was a time of growth for the Buryat Buddhist religion (48 datsans in Buryatia in 1914).
-Buddhism became an important factor in the cultural development of Buryatia.
-Because of their skills in horsemanship and mounted combat, many were enlisted into the Amur Cossacks host.
-During the Russian Civil War most of the Buryats sided with the White forces of Baron Ungern-Sternberg and Ataman Semenov.
-They formed a sizable portion of Ungern's forces and often received favorable treatment when compared with other ethnic groups in the Baron's army.
-After the Revolution, most of the lamas were loyal to Soviet power.
-In 1925, a battle against religion and clergy in Buryatia began.
-Datsans were gradually closed down and the activity of the clergy was curtailed.
-Consequently, in the late 1930s the Buddhist clergy ceased to exist and thousands of cultural treasures were destroyed.
-Attempts to revive Buddhism started during World War II, and it was officially re-established in 1946.
-A revival of Buddhism has taken place since the late 1980s as an important factor in the national consolidation.
+The second half of the 19th century and the beginning of the 20th century was a period of growth for the Buryat Buddhist religion (48 datsans in Buryatia by 1914).
+Buddhism became an important factor in the cultural development of the region.
+Owing to their skills in horsemanship and mounted combat, many Buryats were enlisted into the Amur Cossacks host.
+During the Russian Civil War, most Buryats sided with the White forces of Baron Ungern-Sternberg and Ataman Semenov.
+They formed a sizable portion of Ungern's forces and often received favourable treatment compared with other ethnic groups in the Baron's army.
+After the Revolution, most of the lamas remained loyal to Soviet power.
+In 1925, a campaign against religion and the clergy in Buryatia began.
+Datsans were gradually closed, and the activity of the clergy was curtailed.
+Consequently, by the late 1930s the Buddhist clergy had ceased to exist, and thousands of cultural treasures were destroyed.
+Attempts to revive Buddhism began during World War II, and it was officially re‑established in 1946.
+A revival of Buddhism has taken place since the late 1980s, becoming an important factor in national consolidation.